yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 ## Getting Started

 Before you start your work, checkout [open issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) to see if someone is already working on the same topic.
-For big changes or new features, create an issue first to avoid duplicate work, though it’s not required for smaller updates.
+For big changes or new features, create an issue first to avoid duplicate work, though it's not required for smaller updates.

 ## Development Steps

+**1. Fork & Clone the Repository:**

-**1. Fork the Repository:** Start by creating your own copy of the repository.
+- **Fork the Repository:** Start by creating your own copy of the [Vibekit repository](https://github.com/EmberAGI/arbitrum-vibekit) on GitHub.
+This allows you to make changes in your own version without directly affecting the main project.

+- **Clone Your Fork:** After forking, clone your forked repository to your local machine to begin development.
+You can do this by running `git clone https://github.com/YOUR_USERNAME/arbitrum-vibekit.git` (replace `YOUR_USERNAME` with your GitHub username).

 **2. Review MCP Tools Guidelines:** Checkout the [README.md](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) file in the `mcp-tools` directory for guidance on developing MCP tools.